romainneutron/TwigExtension-DataUri/README.md

 [![Build Status](https://secure.travis-ci.org/romainneutron/TwigExtension-DataUri.png?branch=master)](http://travis-ci.org/romainneutron/TwigExtension-DataUri)

+This is an extension for Twig Templating engine (http://twig.sensiolabs.org/)

-This extension makes it easy to use the dataURI scheme as specified in RFC 2397 (see https://www.ietf.org/rfc/rfc2397.txt).
+This extension makes easy to use the dataURI scheme as specified in RFC 2397 (see https://www.ietf.org/rfc/rfc2397.txt).

 Be carefull, as explained in the RFC, it can not use as a replacement for